ibm-rtvs/Examples/CustomFunctions/doc/index.md

 #Custom Functions#

-NOT YET READY

-A number of functions will appear in the library.
-They are grouped
+The Custom Functions are grouped

 * [COBOL](#cobol)
 * [Date](#date and time)